-5.5 FILE NAME WINDOW
+6.5 FILE NAME WINDOW

-Directly below the Text Input Window is a yellow-tinted window that displays the file path and name of the currently open Gas Chart database (as pictured below).
-Our recommendation is to create and save all databases and LAS/XLS files in this default directory as mentioned in the Getting Started section for best operating results.
+Directly below the Text Input Window is a yellow-tinted window that displays the Program File and data path with the name of the current Gas Chart database (V11_DEMO.MDB as pictured below).
+Our recommendation is to create and save all databases and LAS/XLS files in this default data directory (C:\Program Files\iBall\DB_CUE) as mentioned in the Getting Started section for best operating results.

-C:\DB_CUE\V10_DEMO.MDB
+C:\Program Files\iBall\DB_CUE\V11_DEMO.MDB

-5.6 HYPER LINKS
+6.6 HYPER LINKS